dyson-ai/grip/README.md

 # Grip

 Grip is a prototyping toolbox for robot manipulation research.
 It contains a collection of tools for creating robot manipulation environments, loading arbitrary robot arms and grippers through URDF, as well as handling and acquiring data from simulated and real RGBD cameras.
-It also supports ROS2 allowing created environments or applications to be easily integrated in the ros2 ecosystem.
+It also supports ROS2 allowing created environments or applications to be easily integrated in the ROS2 ecosystem.

 ## Installation <a name="installation"></a>

-### Pure python installation thorough pip
+### Pure python installation through pip

 2. Install